-This contest, with over \$2,000 competitive final event prizes, is held each year at the Southwest Farm Show in March.
+This contest, with over \$2,000 worth of mechanics' tools as prizes, is held each year at the Southwest Farm Show in March.
 Ten FFA districts from throughout Texas hold elimination contests to determine which chapter will go to Fort Worth for this most

-This year the competition will get underway Saturday morning, March 9, in Tarrant County Convention Center with preliminary judging and finals being held in the Tractor Pull

-Arena at 5:30 p.m. the same
+This year the competition will get underway Saturday morning, March 9, in Tarrant County Convention Center with preliminary judging and finals being held in the Tractor Pull Arena at 5:30 p.m. the same